 Check out the collections on display in the Children’s Room!

-In our wall case, Gavin is displaying his LEGO car collection!
+In our wall case, Alexa is displaying her Shopkins.

 Stop by the Brookline Village Children’s Room to see these amazing collections!
 And sign up for a slot in our display cases here!